Financial literacy

 5. Myth: The US Federal reserve prints all the money that goes into circulation.

 Truth: Most money is created electronically when the Federal Reserve deposits money into the account of another bank.
-The estimated amount of USD money in circulation today is about 75 Trillion dollars, but all the coins and paper currency in circulation today are only worth 1.2 trillion dollars.
+The total US money supply stands at approximately $21 trillion, yet all the coins and paper currency in circulation today are worth only around $2.3 trillion — meaning the vast majority of money exists only as digital entries.
 Less than 2% of the currency in circulation is paper (cotton/linen) money.
+If you’re curious about why money is important and how modern banking works, it goes deeper than most people think.

 6. Myth: It is illegal to print your own money.